MicrosoftDocs/dynamics-365-project-operations/articles/sales/contracts-manage-project-price-lists.md

 3. Select the customer record to open it and then select the **Project Price Lists** tab.
 A subgrid shows a list of project price lists specific to this customer.
 4. Create a new price list association here to have project price list specific to this customer.

-## Custom pricing on a project contract
+## Create custom pricing on a project contract

-After you have organizational and customer-specific default project price lists, your project contracts will be created with these project price list associations automatically.
-However, project price lists on a project contract are always copied with the date and contract name appended to them.
-The account and project managers can then begin making edits to prices on these copies.
+After you have organizational and customer-specific default project price lists, your project contracts will automatically be created with these project price list associations.
+However, in certain cases, you may need to create custom pricing for a specific project contract.

+1. On the **Project Contract**, on the **Project Price List** tab, verify in the subgrid that no specific price list record is selected.
+2. Select **Create Custom Pricing**.

+### Managing the behavior of custom pricing on project contracts

+When creating custom pricing on a quote in Project Operations, the application provides options to you on how custom price lists are created.
+There are 3 options available.
+To access these options navigate to **Settings** \> **Parameters**.
+On the **Parameters** page, Open the **Parameters** record.
+On the section **Price List Defaulting Behavior**, use the setting **Custom pricing options**.
+You will see 2 options:

+Option 1 - **Create full copy of standard price lists**:
+Selecting this option will create a full copy of the contract price list with the name of the contract and date appended and attach this full copy to the Project Contract.
+The existing associations to standard price lists will be removed.
+The salesperson can then begin making edits to prices on these copies.
 These changed prices will be applicable to this project contract only.
+Of the 2 options, this option will have a severe impact on the performance of creating custom pricing.
+This option also creates data explosion of price list records.
+Use this option only when you need to protect the entire price list(s) that you are using during execution stage for the duration of the Project.

+Option 2 - **Create protected price overrides for price list components used on the quote or the contract**:
+Selecting this option will create date effective price overrides scoped to the Project Contract for estimated components i.e. components referenced on Contract line details.
+This option will not create an entire copy of the Contract price list and therefore will give much better performance than selecting Option 1 above.
+Depending on the number of contract line details, this could take longer to create custom pricing or be very quick to create custom pricing if the Project Contract had only a few Contract line details.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]